Panic-At-The-DiskDrive/Panic-At-The-DiskDrive/README.md

 # Hi there 👋, My name is Danielle 🏳️‍⚧️
 ### -Graphic Designer-

-I am a Graphic Designer from Argentina, venturing (fearfully) into the Developer´s World.
+I am a Graphic Designer from Argentina, venturing (fearfully) into the Developer and Pen Testing World.
 I’m a trans man (assigned female at birth), and I believe visibility matters in tech.

 - 😄 My pronouns are He/They